 Verifying Contracts

-Verifying your smart contract's source code on the block explorer allows others to see your contract's code and verify that it operates as intended.
+Verifying your smart contract's source code on the allows others to see your contract's code and verify that it operates as intended.
 The Zircuit block explorer provides two ways of verifying source code:

-manual verification through direct upload of Solidity code from your
+manual verification through direct upload of Solidity code from your .sol

 files or the compiler artifacts